stoat-dev/stoat-action/docs/docs/roadmap.md

 When comparing events between branches (or even within the same branch), users often want to construct charts and render them in the Stoat static comment so the data can easily be understood at a glance.
-While this is possible today by generating a chart in a GitHub action, uploading it, and then linking to it via the comment config, we'd prefer to make this native functionality.
+While this is possible today by generating a chart in a GitHub action, uploading it, and then linking to it via the comment config, we'd prefer to make this functionality native.

 ## Workflow Dispatch Validation